pradeepcep/qwaver/README.md

   * Total results are viewed

 #### Small but cool things:
-* login via google, github, linkedin
+* track average execution time for queries
 * have parent reference in queries.Query model (if the query was cloned from another)
 * set query type to: automatic, table, bar chart, line chart, pie or pivot
 * test database connection when adding new database